Simon Renard: The Princess Elizabeth

+Renard remained in England negotiating the marriage of Queen Mary I with the future King Philip II of Spain.
+His diplomatic career was eventually compromised by his former secretary or master household in London.
+Etienne Quiclet, who sold his ciphers and papers to the French.
+In September 1557, Quiclet was put on trial in France and revealed secrets that embarrassed Renard.
+Philip, who unlike his father had never liked or trusted Renard, dismissed him in the following year.

 Influence on English history

 Renard's influence over Mary is agreed to have been very great.
 When he was made sole ambassador in London she wrote to Charles V that "his presence is and shall always be very acceptable to us".
 She trusted few if any of her English councillors: as she later said, "she could scarcely see any one of them who had not done her an injury or would fail to do so again if the opportunity presented itself".
 On the other hand, trusting the Emperor absolutely, she would, in any case, have been disposed to listen to his envoy, and Renard's charm and intelligence did the rest.
 Although on his arrival in England he had initially urged her to acknowledge Lady Jane Grey as Queen, she magnanimously overlooked this; he was after all still unfamiliar with English politics, and Mary herself had initially been unsure how much public support she had.
 During Wyatt's Rebellion, he sensibly advised her to stay in London, arguing that to lose control of the capital was to lose the crown itself.

 On 9 September 1553, just before his three ambassadorial colleagues were recalled from England, Renard described Mary to Antoine Perrenot de Granvelle, Bishop of Arras, as "good, easily influenced, inexpert in worldly affairs and a novice all round".
 He thought Princess Elizabeth should be feared for she had the "power of enchantment".
 His great achievement was Mary's Spanish marriage, but he advised her on many other issues, even religion on which he frankly admitted he was no expert.